Ashraf-Al-Aodat/For-a-better-Classification-of-Bacteria-Digital-Image-using-Deep-Learning/README.md

 |Lactobacillus paracasei|20|
 |Enterococcus faecalis|20|
 |Total|689|

-This project made use of the Digital Image of Bacterial Species, found here: http://misztal.edu.pl/software/databases/dibas/ .
-There are 33 classes of bacteria with around 20 examples each.
-A copy of the dataset has been uploaded to google drive; can be found here https://drive.google.com/drive/folders/1BlLxXkBJyz3nJojqsFmztc-SngMdFF4J?usp=sharing

 ## The Model (Xception):
 Xception Architecture to classify species and genera of bacteria. a Stratified-5-Folds cross validation was used to validate the performance of the model, An average of **99.71%** accuracy has been achieved, competing and even beating published State-of-The-Art models.
 The Keras library was used with Tensorflow backend.